facg3/msn-AutoComplete/README.md

 ## WHO WE ARE!

+> Mahmoud Hmaid
+> Salam Dallaoul
-> Mahmoud Hmaid, Salam Dallaoul, Nadia Al-Khateb
+> Nadia Al-Khateb

 ## WHAT?